Vauxhall Motors: History

-Foundation to 1925
+Independent (1857–1925)

-Scottish marine engineer Alexander Wilson founded the company at 90–92 Wandsworth Road, Vauxhall, London, in 1857.
-It was founded as Alex Wilson and Company, and from 1897, the company built pumps and marine engines.
+Scottish marine engineer Alexander Wilson founded the company at 90–92 Wandsworth Road, Vauxhall, London (now the site of Nine Elms tube station), in 1857.
+It was founded as Alex Wilson and Company, and from 1857, the company built pumps and marine engines.
 In 1903 the company built its first car, a five-horsepower single-cylinder model steered using a tiller, with two forward gears and no reverse gear.
 About 70 were made in the first year, before the car was improved with wheel steering and a reverse gear in 1904.
 A single survivor could still be seen at the London Science Museum in 1968.
 A 1903 model was entered in the London-to-Brighton car run in 2018.

 To expand, the company moved the majority of its production to Luton in 1905.
 The company continued to trade under the name Vauxhall Iron Works until 1907, when the modern name 'Vauxhall Motors' was adopted.
 The company was characterised by its sporting models, but after World War I, the company's designs were more austere.

 Much of Vauxhall's success during the early years of Vauxhall Motors was attributable to Laurence Pomeroy.
 He joined Vauxhall in 1906 at the age of 22, as an assistant draughtsman.
 In the winter of 1907/8, the chief designer F. W. Hodges took a long holiday, and in his absence, the managing director Percy Kidner asked Pomeroy to design an engine for cars to be entered in the 1908 RAC and Scottish Reliability Trial, held in June that year.
 The cars were so successful that Pomeroy took over from Hodges.